vezzolter/DSA/DataStructures/Array/DynamicArray/DynamicArray.md

 ## Trade-Offs
 ➕ **Advantages:**
 - **Efficient Random Access** — dynamic arrays facilitate efficient access to the elements within the collection.
 Regardless of the array's length, accessing elements has a constant time complexity.
 - **Efficient Memory Utilization** — dynamic arrays store data in contiguous memory locations, preventing additional memory wastage for tracking elements.
-Also, ability for the allocation of memory in a single block, reduces memory fragmentation.
+- **Reduced Memory Fragmentation** — dynamic arrays allocate memory in a single continuous block, minimizing the risk of memory fragmentation that can occur with multiple small allocations across different memory locations.
-- **Scalable Size** — dynamic arrays can grow or shrink as needed, making them more flexible for situations where the amount of data is not known ahead of time.
+- **Scalable Size Blocks** — dynamic arrays can grow or shrink as needed, making them more flexible for situations where the amount of data is not known ahead of time.
 This ensures efficient memory use without preallocating excess space.
-- **Multi-Dimensional Representations** — static arrays provide a straightforward and natural way to represent multi-dimensional data structures, especially some type of grids or matrices.

 ---
 ➖ **Disadvantages:**
-- **Not Really Flexible** — dynamic arrays provide efficient access to elements, allowing constant time complexity for accessing any element, regardless of the array’s length.
 - **Enormous Single Block** — dynamic arrays with large size can be problematic to allocate due to contiguous memory locations, which potentially can cause a crash.
-- **Wasted Space** — dynamic arrays that are not not fully populated, may leave lots of memory unused.
+- **Unused Space** — dynamic arrays that are not not fully populated, may leave lots of memory unused.
 - **Out-of-Bound Access** — dynamic arrays make it easy to miscalculate an index, leading to access outside the valid range and causing undefined behavior.